zachgoll/finance_to_code/log.md

 After 3 weeks of trudging through basic C concepts and command line subjects, everything is finally getting put to the test with these remaining projects, and I'm starting to see the fruits of my labor!

+### Sunday July 16

+Another grueling day at the piscine.
+Came out on bottom today, and was not able to finish either of the weekend projects.
+I spent too much time trying to come up with an algorithm to write in code, and didn't have enough time to actually write the code itself.
+Today, I recognized my tendency to dig too deep into the problems I am trying to solve.
+The program I was attempting to write today reads a mathematical expression string, parses it from infix to postfix notation, and then uses the shunting yard algorithm to solve via postfix notation.
+My problem was not understanding the algorithm or writing the code, but rather getting myself to use the algorithm in the first place.
+Often times, I feel like using someone else's algorithm is cheating myself, but I realized today that in many areas of computer science, you NEED the work of others to move forward.
+There is a reason it takes PhD students several years to develop these complex algorithms, and there is no reason I should be attempting to recreate them on my own!

+My takeaway from today is to USE THE TOOLS AVAILABLE TO YOU.